Social ecology (academic field)

-Social ecology studies relationships between people and their environment, often the interdependence of people, collectives and institutions.
-It is the concept of how people interact with their surroundings, how they respond to it, and how these interactions impact society and the environment at large.
-Evolving out of biological ecology, human ecology, systems theory and ecological psychology, social ecology takes a “broad, interdisciplinary perspective that gives greater attention to the social, psychological, institutional, and cultural contexts of people-environment relations than did earlier versions of human ecology.”
-The concept has been employed to study a diverse array of social problems and policies within the behavioural and social sciences.
+Social ecology is the study of how people engage with, respond to, and impact their environment.
+Early social ecology existed within the frameworks of biological ecology, human ecology, systems theory, and ecological psychology, examining people-environment relationships through the lens of "biological processes and geographic environment."
+Modern social ecology merges this old framework with novel systems focusing on the role of social, psychological, institutional, and cultural contexts.
+This has enabled multidisciplinary study into the health of communities and individuals.
+Social ecology has been employed to study a diverse array of social problems and policies within the behavioral and social sciences.